quicwg/qlog/draft-marx-qlog-main-schema.md

 object.
 This allows loggers to simply close the qlog file by appending "{}]}]}" after their last added event.

+Finally, while not specifically required by the JSON specification, all qlog field names in a JSON serialization MUST be lowercase.

 ## qlog to NDJSON mapping {#format-ndjson}

 One of the downsides of using pure JSON is that it is inherently a non-streamable